 - Today you will be interviewing the person in this photograph and writing notes in your reporter's notebook. - Get students thinking about the photograph: If you could jump into this photograph and be with this person right now, what would the weather be like?
 Would it be hot or cold?
+What time of year is it?
 What time of day is it?
-How do you know? - Encourage students to look at the photograph and pretend like they are interviewing this person in real life.
+How do you know?
+What type of land-scape elements would you see?
+Who else might walk into this scene? - Encourage students to look at the photograph and pretend like they are interviewing this person in real life.